 “The University of Guelph is working with Wellington-Dufferin-Guelph Public Health to determine the best way to coordinate and donate available University supplies to help with the community response to COVID-19.
 All donations will be coordinated through Public Health.”

-The University recognizes that reports of the impacts of COVID-19 in Canada and around the world can be very troubling, especially for members of our community who are from or have friends and family in more heavily affected areas.
+The University recognizes that reports of the impacts of COVID-19 in Canada and around the world can be very troubling.
 If you feel stressed or anxious about COVID-19:

 - contact Counselling Services at 519-824-4120 ext.
 53244